Welcome to today's edition of the Rush 24-7 podcast.

 Nothing like absurd expectations.

-By the magic of his own appointment of um a bipartisan commission, we will be able to tell the American people that similar catastrophes will not occur.
+By the magic of his own appointment of a bipartisan commission, we will be able to tell the American people that similar catastrophes will not occur.

 Well, guess what?

-The anointed one cannot tell us that things like this will not recur.
+The Anointed One cannot tell us that things like this will not recur.

 This would rank pretty low.

-The best anybody can do is study it, examine it, see if if anything really did go wrong that was either BP's fault or government's fault.
+The best anybody can do is study it, examine it, see if anything really did go wrong that was either BP's fault or government's fault, vow to do better, and then cross your fingers really tight and go from there.

 What an absurd thing to say, well, you know, we're going to ensure the American people that similar catastrophes will not recur.